top of page

 squishy, kind of like the fields that surrounded the town I grew up in.
 (Cows outnumbered humans in our area by about five or six to one, if that gives you a clue.
 Thank God for boots.)

-No matter the current financial conditions, the state of the economy, the level of interest rates, the rate of inflation, or the cost of groceries (all the financial cow pies), the road to stewardship is always open.
-Here’s a list of things you can do to ensure that you are continuing forward along the beautiful but sometimes challenging road we call stewardship:
+No matter the current financial conditions, the state of the economy, the level of interest rates, the rate of inflation, or the cost of groceries (some recent financial cow pies we’ve all been facing), the road to excellent stewardship is always open.
+Here’s a list of things you can do to ensure that you are continuing forward along that beautiful but sometimes challenging road:

 1) Ask yourself: “What one thing can I do to save some money today?”
 Do that one thing.